-Effective May 1, 2004 the District entered into a lease agreement with the Foundation for Osceola Education, Inc. (the "Foundation") for the Bellalago school facilities.
+Effective May 1, 2004, the District entered into a lease agreement with the Foundation for Osceola Education, Inc. (the "Foundation") for the Bellalago school facilities.
 The lease is effective from July 1, 2004 through June 30, 2033.
-Rent for the facilities shall be charter school capital outlay funds and certain funds for the capital repair reserve fund and are due on the fifteenth day of each month.
+Lease income for the facilities are from charter school capital outlay funds and certain capital repair reserve funds received by the Foundation and are due on the fifteenth day of each month.
 Amounts received annually are contingent on student enrollment and per student allocated amounts approved by the legislature.
-For the year ended September 30, 2014, the District recorded \$678,897 of lease income and \$240,214 for reserve funding received from the charter school.
+For the year ended September 30, 2016, the District recorded \$191,258 of lease income, which is reported in school board income, and \$123,206 of reserve funding income, which is reported in local income in the accompanying financial statements.
+The due from other agency of \$711,648 at September 30, 2016 represents cumulative amounts due from the charter academy for reserve funding.